-- 1 Market Beef

-- 2 Miniature Market Beef (minimum wt.
-550 lbs.)

-- 3 Market Goat

-- 4 Market Hog

-- 5 Market Lamb

-- 6 Poultry Meat Pen: Poultry Meat Pen: three standard breed birds in a poultry meat pen should be the same variety/breed andwill be judged on uniformity of size, meat quality, and condition.
+- 1 Market Beef (minimum weight 1000 lbs.) - 2 Miniature Market Beef (minimum wt.
+550 lbs.) - 3 Market Goat (minimum weight 50 lbs.) - 4 Market Hog (minimum weight 220 lbs.) - 5 Market Lamb (minimum weight 100 lbs.) - 6 Poultry Meat Pen: Poultry Meat Pen: three standard breed birds in a poultry meat pen should be the same variety/breed andwill be judged on uniformity of size, meat quality, and condition.
 They need to be old enough to meet the minimum live weight for market, and young enough that they are not tough.
-You may only enter one meat pen.

-- Poultry Layer Pen: Standard Breed Layer Pullet

-Pen must contain 3 standard breed layer

-pullets (female chickens under 1 year of age

-but older than 4 months).
-The birds must be

-the same standard breed and the birds must be

-comparable in size.

-- Rabbit Meat Pen: Pen of 3, not over 70 days old, minimum of 3 lbs. per rabbit, not to exceed 5 lbs./rabbit.
+You may only enter one meat pen. - Poultry Layer Pen: Standard Breed Layer Pullet Pen must contain 3 standard breed layer pullets (female chickens under 1 year of age but older than 4 months).
+The birds must be the same standard breed and the birds must be comparable in size. - Rabbit Meat Pen: Pen of 3, not over 70 days old, minimum of 3 lbs. per rabbit, not to exceed 5 lbs./rabbit.
 The exhibitor may own or lease the doe which produces the meat pen.
 The doe must be under control of the exhibitor from the day of kindling until the kits are weaned.
 Please have date-of-birth and breeding records available on the day of the show.
 The rabbits may weigh up to 5 lbs. each and be no more than 10 weeks old.
 The three rabbits in the pen will be judged on uniformity of size, meat quality, and condition.
 You may enter one class of rabbit meat pen.